All of the Many Changes Synod Vatican 2 Made?

-While on the subject of time, it should be noted that before Synod V-2 (Vatican 2), a Seminarian who was a Scholastic could only become a Theologian after he successfully completed the full four years of the study of Scholastic Philosophy.
+While on the subject of time, it should be noted that for centuries before Synod V-2 (Vatican 2), a Seminarian who was a Scholastic could only become a Theologian after he successfully completed the full four years of the study of Scholastic Philosophy.

-This means that the total minimal time for a MAJOR Seminarian to be in the MAJOR Seminary, which went from becoming a Postulant to graduating as a Theologian and being Ordained to the Holy Catholic Priesthood, was 9 1/2 years from beginning to end.
+This means that the total minimal time for a MAJOR Seminarian to be in the MAJOR Seminary, which went from becoming a Postulant to graduating as a Theologian and being Ordained to the Holy Catholic Priesthood, was at least 9 1/2 years from beginning to end.

 Photo Taken in Another Seminary During that Same

 General Time Period Shown Here as an Historical and Visual Example:

 Offered by the Priest-Instructors who Lived in the Seminary